AdobeDocs/audience-manager.en/help/using/migrate-to-web-sdk/dil-extension-to-web-sdk.md

 ---
-description:
-title: Migrate from the Adobe Audience Manager tag extension to the Web SDK tag extension
+title: Migrate from the Audience Manager tag extension to the Web SDK tag extension
+description: Update your Audience Manager implementation from the Audience Manager tag extension to the Web SDK tag extension
 ---

 # Migrate from the Adobe Audience Manager tag extension to the Web SDK tag extension

-This implementation path involves a methodical migration approach to move from the Adobe Audience Manager tag extension to the Web SDK tag extension.
+This implementation path involves a methodical migration approach to move from the [Adobe Audience Manager tag extension](https://experienceleague.adobe.com/en/docs/experience-platform/tags/extensions/client/audience-manager/overview) to the [Web SDK tag extension](https://experienceleague.adobe.com/en/docs/experience-platform/tags/extensions/client/web-sdk/web-sdk-extension-configuration).
+Other implementation paths are covered on separate pages:

+* [Migrate from AppMeasurement to the Web SDK](appmeasurement-to-web-sdk.md): Take a smooth and methodical approach to move from the AppMeasurement JavaScript library to the Web SDK JavaScript library.

 ## Advantages and disadvantages of this implementation path